-When delivering courses, TAFs are required to use the current approved resources (Learner Guides, Delivery and Assessment Guides, Forms etc.).
-These are available within the SLSNSW section of the Document Library within the SLS Members Area.
+When delivering courses, TAFs are required to use the current approved resources (Learner Guides, Delivery and Assessment Guides, forms etc.).
+These are available within the SLSNSW section of the Document Library within the SLS Members Area and on the SLSNSW website.